Home - Side Dishes - Sweet Corn Salad, Italian Style (Fresh, Frozen or Canned)

 Karen Tedesco

-This easy-peasy sweet corn salad recipe combines fresh or frozen sweet corn kernels, red bell pepper and sharp grated cheeses in a simple lemon and olive oil dressing.
+This sweet corn salad has an Italian accent, with fresh or frozen sweet corn kernels, red bell pepper and sharp grated cheeses in a simple lemon and olive oil dressing.
 Make this dish in less than 10 minutes and serve it warm, chilled or at room temperature.

 Print